 - Minimum 3 directors are required to form this type of company

 - Digital Signature Certificate (DSC) of all the proposed directors & shareholders;

 - Also, Directors of the proposed company would require a (DIN) Director Identification Number;

 - Moreover, an application has to be made to the MCA for selecting the company name in the RUN Form;

 - Then incorporation form SPICe+ is filed with the ROC along with the necessary documents;

 - Intimation & prior approval of SEBI is required in case of a listed company;

-- Making the payment of the prescribed registration fees to the ROC for public limited company incorporation.
+- Making the payment of the prescribed registration fees to the ROC for public limited company registration.

 Features of a Public Limited Company